kgellci/Area51/README.md

 ### Running on a device
 Make sure you run `make generate` command from above to generate the appropriate config files.

-Edit the user.xcconfig file in Configs/ directory (don't worry, it is gitignored!)
+Edit the `user.xcconfig` file in the `Configs/` directory (don't worry, it is gitignored!).
 Set `DEVELOPMENT_TEAM` in the user.xcconfig file.
 Example:
 `DEVELOPMENT_TEAM = XXXXXXXXX`

-Edit the bundleIdentifier.xcconfig file in Configs/ directory (also gitignored!)
+Edit the `bundleIdentifier.xcconfig` file in `Configs/` directory (also gitignored!).
 Set `PRODUCT_BUNDLE_IDENTIFIER` in bundleIdentifier.xcconfig to something unique, Example:
 `PRODUCT_BUNDLE_IDENTIFIER = whatever.i.want`

-You will need to close the xcode project, run `make generate`, open the project back up.
+You will need to close the Xcode project, run `make generate` and open the project again.
-You can find your team ID by logging into developer.apple.com
+You can find your team ID by logging into [developer.apple.com](developer.apple.com).

+# FAQ
+If you have more questions, checkout out the [FAQ](docs/faq.md).
+If your question is not answered, open a new issue with the "Question" tag.

 # License
 Area51 is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more info.